Italy's Berlusconi bribery trial ends with no verdict

 The former prime minister's opponents leapt on the ruling and said Berlusconi had only avoided conviction on a technicality.

-The decision was down to the strict limits on the length of criminal trials - a widely criticized feature given Italy's notoriously slow justice system.
+The decision was down to the strict limits on the length of criminal trials - a widely criticised feature given Italy's notoriously slow justice system.

 "Once again Berlusconi has been saved from facing up to his responsibilities by the statute of limitations," former anti-corruption magistrate Antonio Di Pietro, now head of the Italy of Values party, said in a statement.